Alignment in Binoculars

 What is alignment?

 The binocular is a pair of telescopes mounted side by side, each supplying an image to one eye.
-Your eyes and brain blend the two images into one.
-For this magic to happen, the two telescopes have to be parallel, in alignment.
+But you don't see two images.
+You see one unified picture.
+For this magic to happen, the two telescopes have to be parallel to each other.
+They have to be in alignment.

-You can't tell just by looking at a binocular whether it is in perfect alignment.
+You usually can't tell just by looking at a binocular whether it is in perfect alignment.
 That takes very expensive equipment.
 However, you can check for gross misalignment.
-Here's how to do it.

-Pick out a horizontal line, such as a power line or a roof line.
+Pick out a horizontal line in the middle distance, such as a power line or a roof line.
 Look at it through your binoculars.

 While you're looking through the binocular at the horizontal line, slowly pull the binoculars away from your eyes, about two or three inches.

-The image will begin to separate into two smaller circles, like this:
+The image will begin to separate into two smaller circles, side by side, overlapping, or slightly apart.

-Notice in the image above that the power line makes one continuous line through both circles.
-That means the binoculars are in alignment.
+Notice whether the line your chosen makes one continuous line through both circles.
+If so, that means the binoculars are at least close to being in alignment.

 Binoculars out of alignment

-If the two sides of the binocular are not in alignment, the horizontal line will step up or down between the two circles, like this:
+If the two sides of the binocular are badly out of alignment, the horizontal line will step up or down between the two circles.

 If your binocular is out of alignment, you can't fix it yourself.
-You may be able to send it to the manufacturer for repair.
-If it is under warranty the manufacturer may repair it for a small sum or for free.
-(Warranties vary from manufacturer to manufacturer.)
+The only remedy is to send it to the manufacturer for repair.
+Warranties vary from manufacturer to manufacturer.
+Some cover this sort of mishap.
+Others do not.

-Or replace it.
-If it's not under warranty, it's probably not worth paying to get it fixed, unless it's a very valuable binocular.
+Or replace the binocular.
+If it's not under warranty, it's probably not worth paying to get it fixed, unless it's a very valuable model.
 You can purchase a new binocular that is in good alignment for less than it might cost to have a binocular realigned.